 Marcel's personal goal is to combine biology and chemistry with engineering strategies to develop novel models and create innovative treatments for cancer.

-For my Master thesis I was awarded the KNCV Golden Master Award 2016 from the Royal Netherlands Chemical Society for the best Master thesis in a (bio)chemistry related field in the Netherlands.
-Furthermore I achieved the 2nd place in the Twente Graduate School Award for excellent Master students at the University of Twente.
+In 2016, Marcel obtained his Masters degree cum laude from the University of Twente for which he was awarded the KNCV Golden Master Award 2016 from the Royal Netherlands Chemical Society for the best Master thesis in a (bio)chemistry related field in the Netherlands.
+His thesis focused on the development of a novel lipoxin-based therapy for pancreatic cancer.